 More than ever, global population growth and rising consumption levels are stretching the world’s resources.
-For materials as fundamental as meat and leather, our planet’s capacity is being stretched to the limit.
+For materials derived from animals, our planet’s capacity is being stretched to the limit.

 - Each year, nearly 300 million tons of meat is consumed worldwide.
 By 2050, this amount is expected to exceed 500 million tons.

 - The average American alone eats over 270 pounds of meat per year